 Absolutely!
 Seville is perfectly safe for solo female travelers.
 Simply take the general precautions you would anywhere else and you’ll be completely fine.
 While the risk of getting pickpocketed here is low, I still suggest taking extra care of your belongings in popular touristy spots such as the Cathedral and the Alcázar.

 I hope you enjoyed this 3 days in Seville itinerary!
-For other European destinations, check out my article on the best photography spots in London and the 28 most astounding hidden gems in Europe!
+For further reading: discover the best 3 days in Rome itinerary, the top photography spots in London, and 28 epic hidden gems in Europe!

 Pin for Later